Julie-Odhiambo/Maven-Analytics/README.md

 # PowerBI
-This reposiory contains powerBi projects I've worked on.
+This reposiory contains powerBI projects I've worked on.

 Table of Contents
 1. Maven Analytics